secretflow/yacl/README.md

-# YASL: Yet Another Simple library
+# YACL: Yet Another Crypto library

-YASL (Yet Another Simple library) is a C++ library that contains modules and utilities which other SecretFlow code depends on.
+YACL (Yet Another Crypto library) is a C++ library that contains modules and utilities which other SecretFlow code depends on.

 ## Build